Tinkerforge/generators/c/readme.txt

 * Input, option "Additional Dependencies"
 * Add "ws2_32.lib;"

+Older version of Visual Studio don't come with stdint.h.
+A compatible version can be found at http://msinttypes.googlecode.com/svn/trunk/stdint.h.
+If necessary download it to the project_folder/.

 Thats it, we are ready to go!

 The Visual Studio compiler can also be used from the command line: